HKU-Smart-Mobility-Lab/Transportation_Simulator/readme.md

 ```

 - After enter the interactive shell , you will be in the working directory `/simulator`, you can navigate yourself to  `/simulator/scripts` directory (the directory you choose to mount to) to run the main function
-- You have to activate the conda environment: `conda activate new_simulator`

 ### Download Data